Kyllingene/rssg/README.md

 First, thank you for even considering contributing to the project!

 There are several things that need improving right now.
 First of all, unit tests should really get made.
-At the moment, whenever you recompile the site, *everything* gets recompiled, regardless of whether or not it has changed.
 Several other little changes would be nice as well; a watch-mode for development (watch the files and recompile when something changes), a more configurable log system, better logging, documentation, and general style improvements.

 **Whatever you do, TEST it first!** Use the provided example (or your own) to ensure correctness.
 If you add a feature, add a test for it.